Smueez/floating_animated_widget/README.md

       ),
       floatingWidgetHeight: 40,
       floatingWidgetWidth: 40,
+      dx: 200,
+      dy: 300
     );
   }
 }

 ```
 ### Known Limitations
-- Doesn't have functionnality of floating on other apps.
+- Doesn't have functionality of floating on other apps.
-- It is different than mesenger is such way, you may put the draggable widget anywhere in the screen. it will not gonna align on the left or right of the screen.
-I did not implemented this feature cause this feature has already been made in other packages.
+- It is different than messenger chat head in such a way, you may put the this draggable widget anywhere in the screen. it will not gonna align on the left or right of the screen.
 ### End